Advanced Search Strategy Design for Complex Topics: Strategy Development, Text Analytics and Text Mining Training Day, University of York

 Information professionals and others wishing to develop search strategies for complex topics face challenges in designing strategies which retrieve relevant material but are also efficient in numbers of records retrieved.
 As well as approaches to developing strategies to run in traditional bibliographic databases, increasingly text analytical software and text mining techniques are being used to interrogate large literatures.
 These techniques can be used to identify concepts in complex topics and assist with developing strategies to capture complex topics.

 This training event will address the challenges of developing search strategies to capture complex topics in large bibliographic databases using different conceptual combinations and search techniques.
 The training event will also introduce textual analytic and text mining techniques to demonstrate their potential for strategy design and testing.
-Participants will undertake exercises using open source visualisation tools to investigate terms within sets of records.
+Participants will undertake exercises using open source visualisation tools to investigate terms within sets of records, in order to explore the value of text mining tools in their own future search strategy design.

 By the end of the training day, participants will have: